|Transport & Infrastructure||

 The Transport & Infrastructre Development Unit focuses on problems inhibiting the development and provision of physical infrastructure and services The sub-sectors the unit focuses on include: Energy, Information and Communications Technology, Petroleum transmission and distribution, Solid waste management, Transport, Construction and housing.

-The unit’s core works planned for 2018 include the following:
+The unit’s BDU activities planned for 2019 will include the following:

 Transport and Infrastructure Development Research Team